Generation Z is the youngest and hottest consumer market to target right now, and also one of the most challenging to reach.

 Which is what we’ll teach you right now.

 Born between 1997 and 2015, Generation Z succeeds Millennials.
 They are the first generation born in the Internet era, who do not know of a time when instant, easy access to information wasn’t a thing, mobile phones were not available for all, and digital wasn’t the norm in technology.

 Since the eldest side of Gen Z reached teenage, they have increasingly become a lucrative marketing target.
 Today more than ever, they are THE target for most businesses and brands: it’s estimated that their buying power is around $44 Billion!

-As persons and consumers, Gen Z’s can be defined by these traits:
+As persons and consumers, Gen Z can be defined by these traits:

 - Conscious Buyers – They research, compare and make very informed purchases where the best value is not only related to price but to principles, identity, and morals.

-- Visually demanding – For them everything is visual and must be instantaneously gratifying.
-They have little patience and a very, VERY short attention span: they’ll judge what they see in less than 8 seconds!
+- Visually demanding – For them, everything is visual and must be instantaneously gratifying.
+They have little patience and a very short attention span: they’ll judge what they see in less than 8 seconds!

-That said, let’s have a look at the best proven strategies to address Gen Z’s visually!
+That said, let’s take a look at the best-proven strategies to address Gen Z visually!